I suffer from combat-related PTSD. After a recent break-up, I wrote this article to help others navigate the shoals of PTSD relationships.

-I HATE writing lists and it goes against my nature to follow them, but If I didn’t force myself to write a list of things I needed to do and force myself with every trick in the book to stick to the list, I’d be dead in the water, probably literally.
+I hate writing lists and it goes against my nature to follow them, but If I didn’t force myself to write a list of things I needed to do and force myself with every trick in the book to stick to the list, I’d be dead in the water, probably literally.

 If you’re going through a divorce, this is especially important because you have a lot of legal things you have to go through.
-A break-up is just as painful, but there are still things you have to sort out for the first week, month, 3 months, year and five years.
+A break-up is just as painful, but there are still things you have to sort out for the first week, month, three months, year and five years.